Flight Training Loan FAQs

 Financial Aid, such as Stafford Loans and Pell Grants, that can be requested through the Free Application for Federal Student Aid (FAFSA) can not be used to help cover the costs of flight training at ATP.
 This type of aid is meant to assist students with college coursework.
 ATP is not a college.
 Keep in mind that Stafford and Pell covers a limited portion of college coursework and Plus Loans (credit based loans from the Government) or Private Student Loans are still necessary to finance flight training through a college.

-ATP has partnered with the two largest providers of Private Students Loans, Sallie Mae and Wells Fargo.
-These lenders offer credit based loans covering 100% of the cost to attend ATP.
-ATP’s lenders generally have more competitive interest rates than a Plus Loan and offer customized repayment and refinancing options.
+ATP has partnered with the largest provider of Private Students Loans, Sallie Mae.
+This lenders offers credit based loans covering 100% of the cost to attend ATP.
+Sallie Mae generally has more competitive interest rates than a Plus Loan and offer customized repayment options.

 Do I need a cosigner to be approved for a loan?